 The system requirements and their documentation must be understandable to all parties involved, including those in charge of writing the computer system hardware and software specifications, the suppliers, and those involved in verification, validation and licensing activities.
 At the same time the description must be unambiguous and accurate, and this implies a certain degree of formalism.
-A compromise which preserves safety must be made between these two requirements which are in conflict.
-[20]
+A compromise which preserves safety must be made between these two requirements which are in conflict [20].

-- 2.1.3.1 The system requirements shall be validated, i.e. their correctness, consistency, completeness and absence of ambiguities shall be established in relation to the results of a prior plant safety analysis, and other relevant analyses at the plant level, in accordance with 1.1.3.5, 1.1.3.6, 1.1.3.9 and 1.1.3.16.
-The traceability of the system requirements to the relevant analysis shall be documented. - 2.1.3.2 The system requirements documentation shall at least cover the following items: - 2.1.3.2.1 A precise definition of the system boundaries, that is of the system interface to the plant and of its man machine interface.
-It shall in particular include the documentation of the restrictions and constraints placed on the system by compatibility requirements with other existing systems in the plant, by physical and natural environment constraints, by protection against propagation of non-safety system failures. - 2.1.3.2.2 A specification of system requirements, i.e. of the functions and of the non-functional properties dependability, security, performance (eg accuracy, timing constraints, cycle and required response times in relation to the rates of change of the plant parameters) required from the system. - 2.1.3.2.3 The results of hazard and failure analyses performed at the system concept level.
+2.1.3.1 The system requirements shall be validated, ie their correctness, consistency, completeness and absence of ambiguities shall be established in relation to the results of a prior plant safety analysis, and other relevant analyses at the plant level, in accordance with 1.1.3.5, 1.1.3.6, 1.1.3.9 and 1.1.3.16.
+The traceability of the system requirements to the relevant analysis shall be documented.

+2.1.3.2 The system requirements documentation shall at least cover the following items:

+2.1.3.2.1 A precise definition of the system boundaries, that is of the system interface to the plant and of its man machine interface.
+It shall in particular include the documentation of the restrictions and constraints placed on the system by compatibility requirements with other existing systems in the plant, by physical and natural environment constraints, by protection against propagation of non-safety system failures.

+2.1.3.2.2 A specification of system requirements - functional and non-functional (see 1.1.1) - required from the system.

+2.1.3.2.3 The results of hazard and failure analyses performed at the system concept level.
 In particular, the results of the analysis shall include required responses to hazardous conditions at the system interface with the plant such as sensor failures and input variables being out of range.
-Potential incorrect system outputs shall be identified, their impact on the plant and environment evaluated, and the presence of adequate safety defences confirmed. - 2.1.3.2.4 A precise definition of the input variables to be monitored by the system (process variables, operator signals) and of the output variables to be controlled (output to actuators and indicators), together with a specification of the valid ranges of these variables.
+Potential incorrect system outputs shall be identified, their impact on the plant and environment evaluated, and the presence of adequate safety defences confirmed.

+2.1.3.2.4 A precise definition of the input variables to be monitored by the system (process variables, operator signals) and of the output variables to be controlled (output to actuators and indicators), together with a specification of the valid ranges of these variables.
 Criteria to validate the values of the input variables shall be specified.
 In some cases, the validation criteria need to include limits on the rate of change of a variable.

-- 2.1.3.2.5 The specification of special engineered features where there is a need to change specific system parameters such as calibration constants for operational reasons. - 2.1.3.2.6 The results of the validation required in 2.1.3.1. - 2.1.3.2.7 All modes of operation (eg power operations, refuelling, post accident monitoring) and human interactions (eg operation, maintenance, tests). - 2.1.3.3 The documentation of the system requirements and of their demonstration of correctness, completeness and consistency (requirement validation), shall be made available to the regulator as early as possible in the project. - 2.1.3.4 The system should include the means for verifying that the final control elements have achieved the desired state in the required time.
-Correct completion of a safety function shall be monitored and any failure shall be notified to the plant operator.
+2.1.3.2.5 The specification of special engineered features where there is a need to change specific system parameters such as calibration constants for operational reasons.

+2.1.3.2.6 The results of the validation required in 2.1.3.1.

+2.1.3.2.7 All modes of operation (eg power operations, refuelling, post accident monitoring) and human interactions (eg operation, maintenance, tests).

+2.1.3.3 The documentation of the system requirements and of their demonstration of correctness, completeness and consistency (requirement validation), shall be made available to the regulator as early as possible in the project.

+2.1.3.4 The system should facilitate verification that the final control elements have achieved the desired state in the required time.
+Correct completion of a safety function shall be monitored and detection of a violation against the monitoring criteria shall be notified to the plant operator.

-- 2.1.4.1 When practical, the system requirements specifications should be animated or simulated. - 2.1.4.2 The specifications of the system validation tests should be derived from the system requirements.
+2.1.4.1 When practical, the system requirements specifications should be animated or simulated.

+2.1.4.2 The specifications of the system validation tests should be derived from the system requirements.